 Thank you for your interest in the Reduce Digital Distraction workshop!
-The workshop is a research-based and effective way to take control over your digital device use.
+The workshop is an evidence-based and effective way to take control over your digital device use.

-If you are curious about the research behind the ReDD workshop, check out our paper from the 2024 ACM CHI conference.
+If you are curious about the research behind it, have a look at the research section of our website.

-On this page you can read what happens in a workshop, what data we collect, and how we use anonymised data contribute to digital wellbeing research (if you opt-in to this).
+On this page you can read what happens in a workshop, and how (if you opt-in to this) we use anonymised data contribute to digital wellbeing research.

 Who we are